The Skinny on Emma Westwood

 However, before Emma started commentating on cinema, she harboured another fantasy – that of becoming a film director.
 Upon completing her Year 12 studies, she applied for the Bachelor of Fine Arts (Film & Television) at the Victorian College of the Arts (VCA).
 Much to the surprise of everyone, she was granted an interview as part of the competitive selection process, aged only 17 at the time, but she hadn’t yet made a film.

 Emma, instead, commenced a Bachelor of Arts (Politics and Visual Arts) at Monash University in Melbourne and, possibly more importantly, she joined the Monash Filmmaking Society (MFS) where she starting writing and directing her own short projects.
-She also volunteered as a crew member for the now-defunct SKA (St Kilda Access) TV, and worked as a Production Manager on student productions at VCA.
+She also volunteered as a crew member for the now-defunct SKA (St Kilda Access) TV and as a Production Manager on student productions at VCA, and worked part-time at a video rental store where she undertook her own schooling in cinema.

 Similarly, in order to grow her knowledge of the technical side of filmmaking, Emma was accepted into an intensive summer course in Cinematography at New York University’s Tisch School of the Arts in 1998 where she learned the ins & outs of shooting film (lighting, filters, colour grading, assisting, loading, etc.) while being granted the utmost privilege of running 16mm film through the camera every day.